maggit/futureproject.github.com/stack/index.md

 ### CRM
 We need one place to track donors, volunteers, potential hires, and other people in the communities we engage.

+Picking the right CRM is a huge decision.
+Training our staff to use it will be hard, too.
+But we can't build a movement without one.

 #### Primary Users
 - Movement Team
 - Fundraising